pingcap/docs/v3.0/reference/alert-rules.md

 * Solution:

     * Check whether the TiKV process is normal, the network is isolated or the load is too high, and recover the service as much as possible.
-    * If the TiKV cannot be recovered, you can make it offline.
+    * If the TiKV instance cannot be recovered, you can make it offline.

 ### Critical-level alerts